klavins/EE546_W25/EE546_W25/Lectures/Intro.md

 # EMPERICAL EVIDENCE

 What does `justified` mean?
-Above, we have described `emperical evidence` and `observations`.
+We described `emperical evidence` and `observations`.
 These notions essentially describe how we come to believe, for example, a "law" of science.
 We keep making observations, often as about the outcome of experiments, and if they do not contradict our belief (the hypothesis), then we might begin to call that belief a "law".
 This doesn't mean the law is true!
-Just that we have never observed anything to the contrary.
+Just that we have never observed enough evidence to the contrary.

   Q: What is an example of a scientific law?
 What is the evidence for it?